Friday, February 6, 2026

 When Jacob left the home of his father Isaac, he was fleeing his brother Esau, headed to Laban's home, seeking a bride.
 On the road, at night, he had a dream in which God stood at the top of a long ramp and repeated the promises made previously to Abraham and Isaac.
-Now Jacob is fleeing Laban, headed back to Seir.
+Later Jacob, fleeing Laban, headed back to Canaan and toward Seir.
 (Mount Seir, traditionally the home of the Edomites, is in southwest Jordan, east and south of Jerusalem.
 See this Wikipedia page.)
+Jacob is retracing a path he took twenty years before.

 Genesis 32:1-5, Two camps